dboya/dave-github-Terraform/README.md

 Note:
-to get the following information andbe able to test or learn them, just create a newnrepository and the first thing that will open will be the following notes.
+to get the following information and be able to test or learn them, just create a newnrepository and the first thing that will open will be the following notes.

 Quick setup — if you’ve done this kind of thing before or